oliviermartin7/LidarForFuel/README.md

 7:"Top_Fuel" : Canopy top according to bulk density threshold

-8:"H_Bush" : Midstorey top on the figure
+8:"H_Bush" : Midstorey top height on the figure

 9:"continuity" : Is it fuel profile type "D" or not (1 or 0)